We are pleased to inform that our Co-Curricular Activities re-started!

-On Wednesday afternoons, students take a break from lessons to try something completely different.
+On Wednesdays and Thursdays (MYP and PYP) afternoons, students take a break from lessons to try something completely different.
 This is the time for our co-curricular activities.
 We provide students with a rich choice of activities to choose from, and they can change from one to another each term.
-Past activities have included yoga, cycling, crafting, art for relaxation, cricket, dance, robotics and many more.
+This year activities include our School Production, Sports activities (Cricket, Rugby, Basketball, Volleyball or Futsal), Robotics, Arts Therapy, Taekondo, Karate, Theatre, Game Development, Jiu Jitsu, Pop Dance, Food with Friends and even Middle School Mathletics for anyone with good Maths skills who enjoys the challenge of solving unusual problems.
 Students can gain experience in something completely new or develop an existing passion.
-What’s more, new activities are added regularly.

-Our most popular Term 1 activity is undoubtedly the school musical production.
+Our most popular activity is undoubtedly the school musical production.
 Casting, rehearsal and preparation takes most of the term, and culminates in the performance itself.
-To allow the maximum number of parents to attend, the show is staged in a professional theatre in Lisbon, and is without fail a highlight of the year.
+This Year, the show will be staged in OIS, and is without fail a highlight of the year.

 The Kitchen Garden